VictorRubioIba/MotorMecanic/src/content/products/en/item-a765.md

   id: 2
   content: |
     Introducing the SF-AB A765 Assorted Screw Set – the ultimate solution for your screw fastening needs.
 This comprehensive set includes a wide variety of screws meticulously curated to tackle various projects with ease and precision.
-  imgCard: "@/images/product-image-2.avif"
+  imgCard: "@/images/castrol.png"
-  imgMain: "@/images/product-image-main-2.avif"
+  imgMain: "@/images/castrol.png"
-  imgAlt: "Mockup boxes of assorted screw set"
+  imgAlt: ""
 tabs:
   - id: "tabs-with-card-item-1"
     dataTab: "#tabs-with-card-1"